 Chachi Tadesse - Medina

 In the course of researching this post, I came across a very informative interview with Kay Kaufman Shelemay, a professor of music and African and African American Studies at Harvard University.
-Among other things, she discusses the musicians who make up the Admas Band, a group that is ubiquitous on Ethiopian recordings made in the US, in fact they play on most of the tunes showcased in this post and in
+Among other things, she discusses the musicians who make up the Admas Band, a group that is ubiquitous on Ethiopian recordings made in the US, in fact they play on most of the tunes showcased in this post and in "Digital Ethiopia Pt.
+1."
+Fasil Wuhib, Abegasu Kibrework Shiota, and Hennock Temesgen, shown below (l to r) comprise the core of the group:

-, was born in Japan of a Japanese mother and an Ethiopian father.
+Bassist Fasil Wuhib played with the Dahlak Band and the Ethio-Stars before emigrating to the US in 1990.
+Abegasu Shiota, who plays keyboards, was born in Japan of a Japanese mother and an Ethiopian father.
 Like Mulatu Astatqé, he studied at the Berkeley College of Music in Boston and recently returned to Ethiopia, where he has a recording studio and teaches young musicians at the Yared School of Music in Addis Ababa.
 Bassist and producer Hennock Temesgen has also returned to Ethiopia.
 Together, these musicians have performed with just about all of the Ethiopian artists who have made their way to the United States.

-is the Merkato Ethiopian Gift Shop, 1036½ S. Fairfax Ave.
+None of these recordings are available through the usual channels, but they are well worth searching out.
+An excellent source in Los Angeles is the Merkato Ethiopian Gift Shop, 1036½ S. Fairfax Ave.
 (323-935-1775) which is in the middle of Little Ethiopia, a one-block stretch of restaurants and shops.

-n Chicago, Abyssynia Market, 5842 N. Broadway (773-271-7133) and Kukulu Market, 6129 N. Broadway (773-262-3169) both have nice selections of music.
+In Chicago, Abyssynia Market, 5842 N. Broadway (773-271-7133) and Kukulu Market, 6129 N. Broadway (773-262-3169) both have nice selections of music.
 I understand a good source in DC is Ethio Sound, 2400 18th St. NW (202-232-6076), and there are many other sources in the area.
 Online, AIT Records and Nahom Records are both good.

 7 comments: